-Planning and building a feng shui home should follow the main feng shui basic rules that allow for good chi energy flow.
-By keeping these rules in mind, you will have set yourself up for creating an auspicious house.
+Planning and building a feng shui house should follow feng shui house layout designs and basic feng shui rules that allow for good chi energy flow.
+By keeping these rules in mind, you will create an auspicious feng shui home design that will ensure your family thrives.

 The Chinese avoid the number four for house and telephone numbers, believing four is unlucky since it sounds like the Chinese word for death.
 There are no feng shui rules about this belief since feng shui focuses on the elements and landforms surrounding your home.
 However, you may prefer to select an address that doesn't have the number four in it.

 There are several feng shui rules you want to follow when selecting a building site for your new home.
-It pays to have a detailed analysis conducted by a feng shui practitioner.
+It pays to have a detailed analysis conducted by a feng shui practitioner as you plan.
 If you don't have access to such a professional, you can avoid major issues by following basic feng shui principles.

 - The land surrounding your home is far more important than the interior.